chanyoonzhu/leetcode-python/index.md

         - tip: for 0/1 knapsack: decrease i to avoid over counting; for 0/n knapsack: increase i to allow counting more than 1 time
         - problems:
             - 0/1 knapsack: each element can be used 0 or 1 time
-                - eg: 416-Partition Equal Subset Sum|956-Tallest Billboard(hard, need max);474-Ones and Zeroes(two bags)|879-Profitable Schemes;1981-Minimize the Difference Between Target and Chosen Elements;805-Split Array With Same Average;
+                - eg: 416-Partition Equal Subset Sum|956-Tallest Billboard(hard, need max);474-Ones and Zeroes(two bags)|879-Profitable Schemes; 871-Minimum Number of Refueling Stops(hard, todo); 1981-Minimize the Difference Between Target and Chosen Elements;805-Split Array With Same Average;
             - 0/n knapsack: each element can be used 0 or infinite amount of times
                 - eg: 039-Combination Sum; 322-Coin Change|691-Stickers to Spell Word(hard, with state compression)|1125-Smallest Sufficient Team; 983-Minimum Cost For Tickets; 1449-Form Largest Integer With Digits That Add up to Target
             - pos/neg knapsack: 494-Target Sum; 956-Tallest Billboard; 1049-Last Stone Weight II